mollie/Episerver/README.md

 <details><summary>5.
 Implement IMollieCheckoutService</summary>
 <p>

-When a payment status update (paid, cancelled, etc..) is received from Mollie this service is called.
+When a Payment Status Update (paid, cancelled, etc..) is received from Mollie this Service is called.
-Implement logic here to convert the cart to an order when the payment was successful.
+Implement Logic here to convert the Cart to an Order when the Payment was successful.

-See a sample implementation here:
+See an sample Implementation here:

 ```csharp